QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/methodology/index.md

 <div class="row row-cols-md-2"><div>

-Testing is usually applied on two scopes:
+There are two common scopes for testing:

 * 🛸 **code coverage**: we write tests covering every path <small>(if/exceptions/...)</small> that the code could take.

 * 🔎 **unit testing**: we test a part of the code, usually a function

-➡️ There are many tools to test the coverage on your code, which are slowy adding to the [Continuous integration](/tools-and-frameworks/git/ci/index.md) page.
+➡️ There are many tools to test the coverage of your code, which are slowly being added to the [Continuous Integration](/tools-and-frameworks/git/ci/index.md) page.
 </div><div>

 When writing tests it's important to test both correct cases ✅, and incorrect cases ❌.
-This is to ensure that when updating the code to add new features/fix bugs, correct cases are still correct.
+This is to ensure that when updating the code to add new features/fix bugs, the correct cases are still correct.

 * ⬜ White-box testing: you know about the code
 * ⬛ Black-box testing: you only know about I/O <small>(params/result)</small>